Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 Ohio Revised Code §5321.16 allows tenants to recover:

-- Attorney's fees: If the tenant hires a lawyer and prevails
+- Reasonable attorney's fees: If the tenant prevails under the statute

 - Knowingly making false claims about damage